-This year I celebrated Mothers Day with my family a little early and headed to one of my favourite not-too-far-away hotels for afternoon tea.
-The Manor House Hotel, Castle Combe in Wiltshire, England is a special place for us.
-We stayed here the first night of our honeymoon and have been back since for breaks away from the kids, drinks, afternoon teas and a touch of luxury.
-The Manor House is a five star country house hotel owned by the Exclusive Hotels group.
+This year I celebrated Mothers Day with my family a little early and headed to one of my favourite not-too-far-away hotels.
+The Manor House, Castle Combe, afternoon tea is a touch of luxury and the hotel is simply fabulous.
+We stayed here the first night of our honeymoon at the Manor House, Castle Combe and have been back since for breaks away from the kids, drinks, afternoon teas and a touch of luxury.
+The Manor House Castle Combe afternoon tea is served in elegant surroundings in this beautiful village.
+The five star country house hotel is owned by the Exclusive Hotels group.
 The Bybrook Restaurant, under chef Rob Potter, holds a Michelin star and the hotel also owns the cosy village pub, The Castle Inn.

 Castle Combe is famous for being dubbed England’s prettiest village, a title it well deserves.
 Honey coloured stone, a meandering brook, timbered houses, a market cross, village church, people selling jam on their doorstep, this village has all of these.